 - Official transcripts of all graduate coursework.
 Mail to Dr. Jennifer Kirkpatrick, UArizona Psychology Internship Consortium Training Director, PO Box 210069, Tucson, AZ 85721.

-All application materials must be received by January 15, 2020 to be considered.
-Applicants will be notified about interview status on or before January 22, 2020.
-Interviews are held in Tucson on January 29, 2020.
-Video conference interviews will be provided in cases where travel to Arizona is not feasible.
+All application materials must be received by December 15, 2020 to be considered.
+Applicants will be notified about interview status on or before January 6, 2021.
+Virtual interviews will be held in Tucson on January 21, 2021.

 The University of Arizona PIC bases its selection process on the application requirements listed above, however, applicants who have met the following qualifications prior to beginning internship will also be considered:

 - Some experience or special interest in working with underserved and/or diverse populations